 Since the release of Service Fabric runtime version 5.4.145, Microsoft added a (preview) feature to run Windows Containers on Windows Server 2016.
-The Linux version already supported this for a while.
+Any linux IT service company could tell you that the Linux version already supported this for a while.
+Resolving IT and technical issues like these is part of the day to day running of any business, that’s why it’s important to have a good technical support partner like Netzen, which offers a range of proactive support contracts for businesses.
+I will explain all about such services in another post.
 This post explains why Containers are useful and how to get it to work.

 What is Service Fabric?

 Most companies have a lot of applications to run, and usually have multiple overprovisioned servers that run them.
 Service Fabric connects multiple servers, combined with some clever mechanisms to optimize the use of the underlying resources.
 Service Fabric is a platform that host distributed applications.
 It is used to run packaged applications on.
 You just tell it you want to run your application, and Service Fabric takes care of placement, health monitoring, rebalancing applications based on their resource consumption and application upgrades.